Jacksonville Community Outreach

 The Hate Crimes Working Group

 The number one priority in our Civil Rights Program is the investigation and prevention of hate crimes.
 To that end, the Jacksonville Division participates in a collaborative effort with the U.S. Attorney’s Office and the Jacksonville Sheriff’s Office called the Hate Crimes Work Group.
 The goal is to improve compliance with hate crimes reporting requirements and to deter hate crimes through community awareness.

 Public Safety/Awareness Fairs

 The Jacksonville Division hosts Safety Awareness fairs for the public that provide information on various topics—including Internet and personal safety, stranger-danger, and career and life choices—as well as to promote the FBI’s anti-drug and anti-drinking messages.

 Requesting Bureau Speakers

 The Jacksonville FBI Division may be able to furnish a speaker for your educational, civic, or workplace-based organization.
-To request a speaker for your event, class, or group, please contact the community outreach specialist at least four weeks prior to the event date.
+To request a speaker for your event, class, or group, please complete the online request at least four weeks prior to the event date.